tfonji/Movie-Trailer-Website/README.md

 # Movie-Trailer-Website

-Movie Trailer Website is a simple webpage that displays a list of movies, with the possibility of viewing the youtube trailer of each movie as well. as well.
+Movie Trailer Website is a simple webpage that displays a list of movies, with the possibility of viewing the youtube trailer of each movie as well.
 This project is part of a list of projects to be completed towards being awarded the Udacity Full Stack Web Developer Nanodegree.

 ## Project Files